gracenote/django-health-monitor/docs/usage.rst

 When defining derived `HealthTest` models such as `HeartHealthTest` and `SleepHealthTest`, there are three attributes that are required - `health_model`, `groups`, and `test`.

 - `health_model` is an association to the model that holds the states (defined above)
-- `groups` is a list of user-defined groups that each test will be associated with and there must be at minimum one group in order for test results to update the "health state"
+- `groups` is a list of user-defined groups that each test will be associated with and there must be at minimum one group in order for test results to update the `health state`
 - `test` is a string that will be used to reference the test in the API (following section)

-Additionally, a static method for `score` is used to interpret raw test result values and normalize and return a "health score".
+Additionally, a static method for `score` is used to interpret raw test result values and normalize and return a `health score`.

 .. note::
     - The inputs for the `score` method should be type-converted to the correct type (int, float, char, etc.) to clean data that is passed incorrectly.